K3 en het ijsprinsesje

 K3 en het Ijsprinsessje (aka: K3 and the Little Ice Princess) is a 2006 Flemish pre-teen adventure film written by Hans Bourlon and Gert Verhulst, directed by Indra Siera, and starring the women of the K3 girl group in a sequel to their 2004 film K3 en het Magisch Medaillon.
-The sequel was shown on Zappelin, SBS 6, Ketnet, Kindernet and RTL Telekids.
+The sequel was shown on Zappelin, SBS6, Ketnet, Kindernet and RTL Telekids.